 Conveyancing & Legal fees

-We highly recommend hiring a conveyancer to do all the work for you from start to finish.
-Your conveyance will give you in-depth legal advice of ownership, formulating the legal documentation.
+We highly recommend contacting and hiring a conveyancer to do all the work for you from start to finish.
+Your conveyancer will give you in-depth legal advice of ownership, formulating the legal documentation.

 The fee can range from $500 to upward of $3,000, depending on the level of service you require.
 Normally, a solicitor charges more than a conveyancer.
 For those first home buyers, have your contract reviewed prior is significantly recommended based on my experiences as a conveyancer.

 Building & Pest inspection costs

 As we have discussed in our previous blog, building and pest inspections can safeguard property buyers from those fault-ridden properties by revealing the hidden or latent defects in the property, especially crucial when it comes to old properties.

 I’ve seen a lot of people who didn’t do these inspections in the first place and ended up with costly issues later.
 Even if no major issues are identified, you can further negotiate in regard to the purchasing price with some minor problems identified.
 I would definitely say the money should be spent anyway and it’s well spent.

 Mortgage registration fee